 - Products appeared in a number of National magazines.

 - In 2011 TNW received a Cool California Honorable Mention from the California Air Resources Board for its efforts in reducing greenhouse gas emissions.

 - Currently TNW is planning a special Earth day 2016 crowd funding event around personal empowerment and improved health.

 Bill's last employment was with Apple in the late eighties and early nineties where worked as a Corporate Business Development Manager covering all of the west coast.
 Prior to Apple Bill worked for a variety of businesses including: Chubb, California Dental Service and IBM as a Healthcare Systems consultant.
 Education: Bill's artistic talents shined brightly during his early education winning artistic awards and a scholarship.

 Today Bill lives simply with his wife (since 1972) in Terra Linda.
 They've raised three daughters and a son in Marin.

 Bill loves to run Mt.
-Tam trails especially the Dipsea Race, bike ride and swim the GoldenGate.
+Tam trails especially the Dipsea, mountain bike and swim the GoldenGate.

 ©2015 OHIAS - All rights reserved.